WPCloudDeploy/wp-cloud-deploy/README.md

 * APP: WordPress - **EXTENSIVE** support for deploying and managing WordPress servers and sites from inside the WordPress admin dashboard.
 This is the primary app type that this plugin supports.
 * Integrated DigitalOcean Cloud Provider.
 * Extensible server provider model supports EC2, LIGHTSAIL, LINODE, VULTR, UPCLOUD, HETZNER, EXOSCALE and other cloud providers via additional plugins.
 * Extra App: OpenVPN - includes front-end purchase and management.
+This helps developers to see how multiple apps can potentially co-exist inside the framework.
-This helps developers to see how multiple functions can potentially co-exist inside the framework.
+* Extra App: Basic Server - deploy simple servers with no additional apps pre-installed.
+This helps developers to see how multiple apps can potentially co-exist inside the framework.

 ## Roadmap ##